 I’ve compiled a Google map with all the points in this post so if you should ever find yourself in Barbados you’ll know exactly where to find these beautiful places.

 In Barbados they drive on the left hand side of the road, just like the UK, so we felt quite at home!
-Car hire is expensive in Barbados.
-Ours cost $110 for 24 hours but was worth it to see the island.
+Our car hire cost $110 for 24 hours but was worth it to see the island.

 If you don’t fancy driving then you may like to consider an organised tour for your sightseeing trip of Barbados.